 History of Kaysersberg

 Its geographic location on the strategic route linking Colmar to Nancy by the Col du Bonhomme helped Kaysersberg to make a name for itself in local history.
 Already in the 13th century, King Henry VII of Hohenstaufen, Lord of Kaysersberg, decided to expand and consolidate the imperial fortress to block entry to the valley and to control passage there.
-The city of Kaysersberg naturally developed at the foot of the castle, and in 1293 King Adolf of Nassau granted the population the same rights and exemptions as in Colmar, making the small town an imperial city.
+The city of Kaysersberg naturally developed at the foot of the castle, and in 1293 King Adolf of Germany, count of Nassau granted the population the same rights and exemptions as in Colmar, making the small town an imperial city.

 In 1354, Emperor Charles IV recognised the alliance of 10 free Alsatian cities at the heart of the Holy Roman Empire in one league: the Décapole.
 The union included Kaysersberg and nine other Alsatian cities: Haguenau, Colmar, Wissembourg, Turckheim, Obernai, Rosheim, Munster, Sélestat, Mulhouse (replaced by Landau from 1515) and Seltz (from 1358 to 1414).
 The Decapole was defined by a military alliance and, something particularly rare at the time, a financial aid in case of bankruptcy.
 After Alsace was joined to France, Louis XIV ordered its dissolution in 1674.

 In 1525, the Peasants Revolt did not spare the city which was besieged by imperial troops who had come to re-establish order.
 The Thirty Years War was disastrous for the city’s economy, as it was for the rest of Alsace.
 At the end of the war, Kaysersberg even had to hypothecate its bells to Basel!